gitrsi/cyberops.zone/learning/Deep Learning & Neural Networks with Keras/README.md

 - no vanishing gradient problem

 Softmax function
+- sigmoid function
+- for classification problems
 - ideally used in the output layer of the classifier

 Conclusion
 - when building a model, begin with ReLU
 - switch to other functions later
+- avoid sigmoid or tanh functions